substantic/rain/docs/guide/user.rst

 Constant data objects
 =====================

-Function :func:`rain.client.blob` serves to creating constant data object, which content is uploaded together with task graph.
+Function :func:`rain.client.blob` serves for a creation of a constant data object.
+The content of the data object is uploaded to server together with the task graph.

 ::